Brown & Michaels

 Filing through the PCT is not inexpensive - expect to spend $4,000-$5,000 for the PCT Application, most of which is government filing fees.

-The primary advantage of the PCT system is the delay of national filing costs, and, if you choose to have the PCT application searched and examined in another office than the one in which you filed your priority application (the European Patent Office (EPO) for US citizens/residents), having a search (and examination) in another patent office.
-The U.S. patent office often does not find foreign patents, while a European examiner may find references that might change your mind about filing patents in some countries.
+The primary advantage of the PCT system is the delay of national filing costs, and, if you choose to have the PCT application searched and examined in another office than the one in which you filed your priority application, having a search (and examination) in another patent office.
+The U.S. patent office often does not find foreign patents, while a European or Korean (etc.) examiner may find references that might change your mind about filing patents in some countries.
 Also, a positive examination report from the PCT system can often make later filing in some countries go more smoothly.
-This can substantially reduce costs down the road. (but see note 2, below, about areas of technology which the EPO will not search or examine)
+This can substantially reduce costs down the road.

 PCT is also a very attractive option for those who intend to find licensees for their foreign patent rights.
 A PCT application can keep your options open in many countries for a relatively low cost and then the licensee can pay the costs of prosecution in any countries in which the licensee is interested.

-* Note 1: Some countries have not changed their national laws to conform with the uniform 30 month time period.
+* Note 1: A small number of countries (only three as this is being revised in March 2017) have not changed their national laws to conform with the uniform 30 month time period.
 Filing Chapter II is still required in these countries to get the benefit of the full 30 month delay.
-However, since all of these countries are members of regional systems (EPO, ARIPO, OAPI, Eurasian Patent) which have accepted the 30 month period, coverage is still possible in these countries, through the regional route.
+However, since all of these countries are members of regional systems which have accepted the 30 month period (EPO or ARIPO), coverage is still possible in these countries through the regional route.
 See our "PCT News" page for the most up-to-date list of these countries.

 Note 2: The EPO will no longer act as International Preliminary Examining Authority for PCT applications from US nationals in the field of Business Methods.
 If your application falls in this field, you will have to use the USPTO or KIPO for your PCT search and examination.